Saimiri annectens

-Saimiri annectens, originally described as Laventiana annectens and later as Neosaimiri annectens, is an extinct species of New World monkey in the genus Saimiri (squirrel monkeys) from the Middle Miocene (Laventan in the South American land mammal ages; 13.8 to 11.8 Ma).
+Saimiri annectens, originally described as Laventiana annectens and later as Neosaimiri annectens, is an extinct species of New World monkey in the genus Saimiri from the Middle Miocene (Laventan in the South American land mammal ages; 13.8 to 11.8 Ma).
 Its remains have been found at the Konzentrat-Lagerstätte of La Venta in the Honda Group of Colombia.

 Etymology

 The former genus name Laventiana refers to the La Venta site where the fossils have been found.
 The species epithet annectens is derived from the Latin words ad-, "towards" and nectens, "tying" or "connecting", in reference to the fossil's phylogenetic implications.

 Description

 Fossils of Saimiri annectens, earlier described as Neosaimiri annectens and originally as Laventiana annectens, were discovered at the Masato Site in the upper redbeds of the Villavieja Formation, that has been dated to the Laventan, about 13.5 Ma.

 It was described as an intermediate between squirrel monkeys (Saimiri) and callitrichines (marmosets and tamarins) in the morphology of the lower molars, mandible, and talus.
 Saimiri annectens is, described as Laventiana annectens according to Rosenberger et al., closely related to Saimiri and to Cebus (capuchin monkeys), yet resembled the probable callitrichine morphotype, demonstrating that archaic relatives of a Saimiri-like stock were suitable structural ancestors for the enigmatic callitrichines.
 Saimiri annectens is described as more primitive than Saimiri fieldsi from the same fauna, further increasing the likelihood that the latter is a lineal ancestor of modern squirrel monkeys.

 The lower molars of the fossil Saimiri resemble those of Dolichocebus, from Argentina.
 An estimated body mass of 605 to 800 g has been suggested for Saimiri annectens.